michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0076.md

 - n: (sports) a stroke that puts reverse spin on the ball
 - n: the tender meat of the loin muscle on each side of the vertebral column
 ### Family
+- undercut: undercuts, undercutting+
-undercut: undercuts, undercutting+;cut: cuts, cuttable, cutter, cutting, uncut, undercut;cutter: cutters;cutting: cuttingly, cuttings
+- cut: cuts, cuttable, cutter, cutting, uncut, undercut
+- cutter: cutters
+- cutting: cuttingly, cuttings
 ### Examples
 - Its prices were too confusing and constantly undercut by online competitors.
 - Their victory is undercut by the fact that no one survives to enjoy it.